 By putting these measures in place, I believe it will not only cost the municipalities much less that employing third-party contractors, but that it will be an effective solution for humans to live harmoniously alongside our wildlife.

-Support our cause by donating what you can
+Support our cause by signing our petition

 - Don’t deploy third-party contractors who are known to have Chacma baboon families shot with paintballs, collared and killed in Overstrand West.

 - Instead of spending millions on chasing and killing baboons, rather spend some of that money on creating an alternative waste management solution to keep baboons away humanely.